Ochre: Ancient Phoenicia

 Pigments, particularly red ochre, were essential to grave rituals in ancient Phoenician society.
 They were more than just cosmetics; they also had important symbolic and ritualistic connotations.
-With its vivid color that was evocative of blood and energy, red ochre represented life, death, and rebirth.
+With its vivid colour that was evocative of blood and energy, red ochre represented life, death, and rebirth.
 It also represented the desire for resurrection and the belief in an afterlife.
 In order to honor the deceased and get them ready for their passage to the afterlife, these pigments, particularly red ochre, were most likely applied to their body or other grave goods as part of the burial rites.
-“Phoenicians' love of red is highlighted by the great number of powders of this color found in the containers.
+“Phoenicians' love of red is highlighted by the great number of powders of this colour found in the containers.
 The powders were probably used to give a hue to cheeks or to lips.
 Besides these uses as make-up powders, we can also assume a ritual use of ointments and powders containing cinnabar or ochre, applied to the face and the forehead during preparation rituals of the bodies.
 The discovery of red paint traces on bones and skulls suggests that these practices were common among the Phoenicians as for other populations.”
 Greater-quality pigments and more intricate applications would typically indicate people of greater rank or particular significance within the community.
 Moreover, the presence and quality of pigments in a burial site may indicate the identity or social standing of the deceased.
 In addition to acting as offerings to the gods and protective symbols, pigments were employed to adorn grave goods including pottery, amulets, and other objects, so elevating the spiritual purity of the interment.
 The visual impact of red ochre could also have been intended to preserve the appearance of the body or make it presentable for mourning ceremonies, ensuring that the deceased was honored appropriately.
-This vivid color would enhance the overall visual and emotional impact of funerary displays.
+This vivid colour would enhance the overall visual and emotional impact of funerary displays.
 In essence, the use of red ochre and other pigments in Phoenician funerary contexts highlights their cultural and symbolic importance, reflecting deep-seated beliefs about death, the afterlife, and social hierarchy, thus providing a richer understanding of Phoenician customs and values.